We shall conduct transactions based on symbiosis and EQCD (environment, quality, cost, and delivery).

 Compliance with the Modern Slavery Act 2015

-Shimadzu opposes slave labor and human trafficking, recognizes internationally declared human rights, and conducts business practices accordingly.
-We are also in the process of complying with the Modern Slavery Act 2015 that Britain enacted in 2015.
-Therefore, each year since October 2016, Shimadzu has been publishing the measures implemented during that year and planned for the future.
-The measures for FY 2017 are scheduled to be published in September 2018.
+Shimadzu opposes slave labor and human traffi¬cking, recognizes internationally declared human rights, and conducts business practices accordingly.
+Each year, Shimadzu publishes a statement regarding the measures for compliance with the Modern Slavery Act 2015 implemented during that year and planned for the future.

-Currently, no cases of problems with child labor or forced labor have been discovered in our procurement activities.
+Measures for FY 2018 were published in August 2019.
+Similarly, measures for FY 2019 and subsequent years are scheduled to be published every year.
+Currently, no cases of child labor or forced labor problems have been discovered in our procurement activities.
 If any are discovered, corrections will be promptly implemented to quickly resume business activities that are respectful of human rights.

 Informational Presentations for Suppliers

 It is essential that we form a partnership with suppliers, who are central to our supply chain, to ensure human rights are respected in procurement activities and promote reducing our environmental impact.
-To promote a deeper understanding of our measures, each year we conduct informational presentations in two locations, Kyoto and Tokyo, for suppliers, which is attended by over 500 companies each year.
+To promote a deeper understanding of our measures, each year we conduct informational presentations for suppliers in two locations, Kyoto and Tokyo, which are attended by over 500 suppliers each year.

 Informational Presentations for Suppliers